Skip to main content

 Exercise is a powerful modulator of the endocrine system.
 The type and intensity of physical activity have distinct effects that can support a fertility restoration protocol.

-Maintaining a healthy is paramount.
+Maintaining a healthy body composition is paramount.
 Adipose tissue (body fat) is not inert; it is metabolically active and produces an enzyme called aromatase.
 This enzyme converts testosterone into estradiol, a form of estrogen.
 Excess body fat leads to higher aromatase activity, resulting in lower testosterone and higher estrogen levels.

-This increased estrogen provides a stronger signal to the HPG axis, effectively working against the goals of the restoration protocol.
+This increased estrogen provides a stronger negative feedback signal to the HPG axis, effectively working against the goals of the restoration protocol.
 Therefore, lifestyle changes aimed at reducing excess body fat, particularly visceral fat, can significantly improve the hormonal environment.

 Strength training and High-Intensity Interval Training (HIIT) are particularly effective.
 Resistance training has been shown to acutely increase testosterone levels and improve insulin sensitivity, which is beneficial for overall metabolic health.
 HIIT can also boost testosterone and is highly effective at reducing body fat.
 The key is consistency and avoiding overtraining, as excessive physical stress can increase cortisol and suppress the HPG axis.